AhmedSaladin/cybertalents-screen-grabber/README.md

 ## Script description

 This script is created to automate downloading the content from the [Cyber Talents](https://cybertalents.com/) platform.
-It fetches the courses in [practice](https://cybertalents.com/challenges) section, creates a folder for each challenge, take screenshots for each challenge with its writeup and save it in the corresponding folder 🔥🔥
+It creates a folder for each challenge, take screenshots for each challenge with its writeup and save it in the corresponding folder 🔥🔥

 ## Skip chromium installation "If you have chromium installed already"